-Breast Reconstruction Seattle
+Breast Reconstruction Tacoma

 Breast Cancer is a mentally and physically traumatic experience.
 After successful treatment, some patients choose Breast Reconstruction Procedures to rebuild their appearance and confidence.
 Dr. Lynn Chung specializes in breast reconstruction using a tissue expander with implant procedure as well as autologous reconstruction with flaps procedure.